kensanata/gridmapper/README.md

 You could now go back to your map and move the second map around in relation to the first map by adding or removing newlines and spaces.
-And when you're good to go, click on *Prepare Link* and on the resulting *Link*.
+And when you’re good to go, click on *Prepare Link* and on the resulting *Link*.
 You should get a "simplified" link that results in the same map: [Simplified Combined Map](https://campaignwiki.org/gridmapper.svg?%0A%20w.dfwwfwwfw%20%20%20%20%20%20%20ffnn%20n%20nn%20ffnn%0A%20wftfw.wfwwfww.dddfw%20%20%20%20dfbfdfwfwfbf%0A%20wfffwnnnn%20nn%20wfwwfwwfw%20%20ffnnn%20fwfdffnnn%0A%20ww%20ww%20w.dfffwfn%20nnn%20w%0A%20%20%20ww%20ww%20ww%20wfnnnn%20fd%0A%20%20%20%20%20%20ww%20ww%20ww)